zonemaster/zonemaster/docs/public/specifications/tests/Basic-TP/basic01.md

    10. Create "Intermediate Query Name" by copying *Zone name* as start value.
    11. Run a loop processing *Server Address* (jumps back here from the steps below).
-       1. Extend "Intermediate Query Name" by adding one more label to the left by copying the equivalent label from *Child Zone*.
+       1. Extend *Intermediate Query Name* by adding one more label to the left by copying the equivalent label from *Child Zone*.
 (See "Example 1" below.)
-       2. Create a [DNS queries][DNS Query] with query name *Intermediate Query Name* and [query type] SOA ("Intermediate SOA query").
+       2. Create a [DNS Query] with query name *Intermediate Query Name* and [query type] SOA ("Intermediate SOA query").
        3. [Send] *Intermediate SOA Query* to *Server Address*.
 (See "Example 2"